-- a.
-Align the support bracket to the underside of the silencer, flush with the cabinet wall and mark the drill locations. - b.
+- Align the support bracket to the underside of the silencer, flush with the cabinet wall and mark the drill locations and support lengths. - b.
 Drill pilot holes with a 0.339-in bit. - c.
 Secure brackets using 3/8-in thread-forming bolts.